 Any Faculty member who does not have daily exposure to bloodborne pathogens, etc. are placed in this category.
-This category includes General Education Faculty, Externship and Clinical Coordinators who do not teach, the Dean of Education, the Dean of Nursing who does not teach skills labs and clinical classes, Career Services and Student Services Staff and Admissions, Business and Finance personnel.
+This category also includes General Education Faculty, Externship Coordinators who do not teach, the Dean of Education, Career Services Staff, and Admissions, Business and Finance Personnel.